mehedihasansufi/DSA/BST/README.md

-All tropics of BST here
+All tropics of BST here\n
 Searching in BST
 Insert in BST
 Converting array to BST